Latest news

 How can parents prevent their children from committing crimes?
 The 2016 Stockholm Prize in Criminology is shared by Travis Warren Hirschi (USA), Cathy Spatz Widom (USA) and Per-Olof Wikström (Sweden).

-Torsten and Wanja Söderberg Prize 2015 to Finnish designer Ilkka Suppanen
+The 2015 Torsten and Wanja Söderberg Prize to Finnish designer Ilkka Suppanen

-The Röhsska Museum Prize Committee has decided to award the Finnish designer Ilkka Suppanen the 2015 Torsten and Wanja Söderberg Prize of SEK 1 million.
+The Röhsska Museum’s award committee has decided to award Finnish designer Ilkka Suppanen the 2015 Torsten and Wanja Söderberg Prize, worth one million Swedish kronor.

 From funnel cups to free ceramics